 Students cannot be listed as PI.

 2. Identify the Research Personnel

-**Individuals are considered engaged in human subjects research if they will have contact with human subjects and/or access to identifiable human subject data.
-Examples are:
+**Individuals are considered engaged in human subjects research if they have contact with human subjects and/or have access to identifiable human subject data.
+Examples include individuals who:

 - direct research or serve as the principal investigator for the study

 - enroll research subjects (including obtaining subjects’ informed consent or screening potential subjects)

 - make decisions related to eligibility to participate in research

 - are involved with collecting, reporting, or analyzing identifiable subject data